jiangjinnan/Dora/README.md

   }
 }
 ```
-Concrete interceptor provider attribute class must override the abstract Use method, which has a parameter of IInterceptorChainBuilder.
-We just need to call this IInterceptorChainBuilder object’s Use<TInterceptor> method to register the specific interceptor.
-Except for specify the interceptor type as the generate argument, we must specify the order which determine the position for the interceptor in the built interceptor chain.
-When interceptor is instantiated, the arguments of constructor can be provided in a DI manner.
+Concrete interceptor provider attribute class must override the abstract _Use_ method, which has a parameter of _IInterceptorChainBuilder_.
+We just need to call this _IInterceptorChainBuilder_ object’s _Use&lt;TInterceptor&gt_; method to register the specific interceptor.
+Except for specifying the interceptor type as the generate argument, we must specify the order which determine the position for the interceptor in the built interceptor chain.
+When interceptor is instantiated, the arguments of constructor can be provided in a _DI_ manner.
 For the arguments which cannot be injected, we must explicitly specify them.
 This is very similar to register ASP.NET Core middleware.
 ```csharp
 public static IInterceptorChainBuilder Use<TInterceptor>(this IInterceptorChainBuilder builder, int order, params object[] arguments)
 ```
 The interceptor provider attribute can be declared to class or method.
-As illustrated in the following code snippet, we declare the CacheRetuenValueAttribute to the GetCurrentTime method of SystemClock class.
+As illustrated in the following code snippet, we declare the _CacheRetuenValueAttribute_ to the _GetCurrentTime_ method of _SystemClock_ class.
 ```csharp
 public interface ISystomClock
 {